usnistgov/sesame/doc/tutorial/analysis.rst

     sp = spline(X, R)
     JGB = sp.integral(X[0], X[-1])

+Observe how we accessed the dimension of the surface recombination velocity with ``sys.scaling.velocity``.
+Other dimensions can be obtained similarly with the self-explanatory field names density, energy, mobility, time, length, generation.

 Once the defect sites are known, the raw data at these sites are accessible via::